Shendidy/bookmarks/README.md

 Add new bookmarks
 As a user
-to be able to add to me current bookmark list
+to be able to build up my bookmark list over time
 I want to save new URLs

 Delete bookmarks